Broccoliux/dragonfly/journal.md

 means gonna make it my slef and new sybol for ME6231A33PG

-now i have to make the symbol but idk how to make it, i will be my first time
+now i have to make the symbol but idk how to make it, i will be my first time i not able to figure it out, i think i should just watch a youtube tutorial.